 For this stock assessment, several alternative performance measures are considered in addition to those utilized previously (Kronlund et al. 2003, Haist et al. 2004).
 Performance measures based on end-of-year biomass are presented in addition to traditional measures based on beginning-year biomass.
 The use of end-year biomass is motivated by two issues: (1) the survey index value reflects the trap-vulnerable population during the mid-fall whereas available tagging and commercial catch indices lag the survey by four to six months, and (2) the results will be less impacted by occasionally large beginning-of-year recruitments to the trap-vulnerable biomass projected by the model.
 The decision tables, however, are more affected by assumptions regarding future recruitment to the trap-vulnerable biomass than by the choice of performance measures.
-It is also important to note that while the performance measures are possible and may lead to different choices of yield.
-The performance measures are ad hoc, and the continuing alternative harvest policies.
+It is also important to note that while the performance measures evaluated for this analysis are consistent with the model assumptions other measures are possible and may lead to different choices of yield.
+The performance measures are ad hoc, and the continuing absence of fishery objectives for B.C. sablefish means that there is no basis for evaluating alternative harvest policies.